yottapanda/website/content/posts/dms-oauth2.md

 ### Mildly Maiming 2 Birds With 1 Sad Excuse for a Pebble

-So problem 2 boils down to the Dovecot userdb (told you it would come back to haunt us).
+Problem number 2 boils down to the Dovecot userdb (told you it would come back to haunt us).
 OAuth simply provides no way of querying users which is something we need.

 Now there is a way to solve this problem but it's not pretty.
-It involves the API of whatever OAuth provider you're using, more specifically, using _it_ to query the users instead of the relying on the OAuth2 protocol to have all the answers.
+It involves the API of whatever OAuth provider you're using, more specifically, using _it_ to query the users instead of the relying on the OAuth2 protocol to have all the answers (which it doesn't).

+The conclusion the maintainers and I came to was to limit the scope of the PR; Instead of a full blown Auth provider, add OAuth2 support on top of either of the file provider or LDAP provider.
+So you can either use a DMS specific password to log in or log in via something like Roundcube using your OAuth credentials.

+Instead of replacing the Dovecot userdb and passed, we simply add another passdb and Dovecot automatically tries both.

+I also added an integration test by mocking an OAuth provider using python to ensure everything worked as expected.

+After a lot of documentation updates and conversations regarding configuration, the changes were eventually merged in.

+## Future Plans

+I'd still like to implement full OAuth2 support by adding userdb capabilities via API calls.
+Unfortunately it doesn't make much sense until more clients support generic OAuth.

+Perhaps if I were to make an RFC to add user querying to OAuth...
+Who am I kidding, the chances of that happening are slim to none 😂